Vietnamese Cabbage Salad with Chicken

-Vietnamese Cabbage Salad is perfect to make with leftover chicken, and I love the flavors in this spicy oil-free dressing!
+Vietnamese Cabbage Salad is perfect to make with leftover chicken, and I love the flavors in this slightly-spicy low-carb salad!

-Way back in 2007, Glenna from A Fridge Full of Food posted a recipe for Vietnamese Cole Slaw, and the minute I saw the recipe, I knew I’d be making some version of it.
-Glenna had a Vietnamese co-worker who told her that in Vietnam the dressing for this type of salad would never contain oil, and I love the light but highly flavored dressing in this Vietnamese Cabbage Salad with Chicken and Cilantro that includes fish sauce, rice vinegar, and lime juice.
+Years ago Glenna from A Fridge Full of Food posted a recipe for Vietnamese Cole Slaw, and the minute I saw the recipe, I knew I’d be making some version of it.
+Glenna had a Vietnamese co-worker who told her that in Vietnam the dressing for this type of salad would never contain oil, and I love the light but highly flavored dressing in this Vietnamese Cabbage Salad with Chicken that includes fish sauce, rice vinegar, and lime juice.

 Having a good quality fish sauce makes a big difference here, and I love Three Crabs Fish Sauce, which I learned about from Lydia’s post on fish sauce.
 Read that if you’ve never cooked with fish sauce before.
 Or if you want it to be gluten-free, Red Boat Fish Sauce is also wonderful.
 And don’t be put off by the smell, this stuff tastes amazing in small amounts.